mixpanel/docs/pages/docs/tracking-methods/sdks/javascript.md

 ## Session Replay (Beta)

 Capture and replay data on how a user interacts with your application.
 Replay collection is disabled by default, and the Replay portion of the SDK will not be loaded into your application until specified.
+To use this feature, you must be on at least version 2.50.0 of our JavaScript SDK.

 ### Sampling Method